What Is Microsoft Lists?

 How to Create and Manage Microsoft Lists

-The application is available for use on several platforms, through the web browser, or via the mobile app.
-Once you’ve opened Lists, you can create a list by simply clicking “+.”
-This will give you the option of starting from scratch or using any of the default templates.
+The application is available on several platforms, through the web browser, or on the mobile app.
+Once you’ve opened Office 365 Lists, you can create a list by simply clicking “+.”
+This will give you the option to start from scratch or use a default template.

-4. When creating a new blank list, provide its Name and choose where you’d like to save it (your list or some sites within your company’s SharePoint).
+3. When creating a new blank list, give the list a name and choose where you’d like to save it (your list or a site within your company’s SharePoint).

-5. Here’s your new list that you can fill in with items by clicking “+ New” at the top left.
+4. When you’ve saved your list, you’ll have a new list that you can fill with items by clicking “+ New” in the top left.

-The Microsoft Lists app’s templates are designed for different use cases, such as tracking issues, onboarding new employees, managing an event itinerary, managing assets, and others.
-These templates include the structure, forms, conditional formatting, and everything else that you may require to quickly get started on the job at hand.
-A preview of each template is available so you can see which suits your requirements best.
+The Microsoft Lists app’s templates are designed for different use cases, such as tracking issues, onboarding new employees, managing an event itinerary, or managing assets.
+These templates include the structure, forms, conditional formatting, and everything else that you may need to quickly get started on the job at hand.
+You can preview each template to see which suits your requirements best.
 If something’s not quite how you want it, you can modify the list to your liking and needs.

 In addition to list templates, there are two other time-saving ways to create lists in the Lists app: